ovh/terraform-ovh-commons/journey/4-new-region-new-provider/README.md

 Now we have 2 instances.
 We need to setup the Round Robin DNS.

-## Adding the OVH provider and confirgure the DNS zone
+## Adding the OVH provider and configure the DNS zone

 Let's edit 'main.tf' to add the OVH provider we'll use for the DNS part.